Digos City National High School: Computer Laboratory

 The computer laboratories are located on the second floor of the Science Building, School Centrex, HE Building, Library and Multi-Media Room.

 These laboratories provide services to the students during their classes in computer and in the computer-aided instruction.

 Food Services

-Good nutrition is essential to student’s growth, development and achievement.
-The school canteen provides these services.
-It serves the food and nutritional needs of the students like snacks, lunch, breakfast, and school supplies.
-The students are also provided the opportunity of developing desirable food habits and social behavior.

 The school canteen is located near the Science Building, HE Building and Multi-Media Center.

 The school canteen also serves as a laboratory for Home Economics, retail trade and in the incidental teaching of health and nutrition.
 It provides hands-on training for students on planning, purchasing, handling and storage, preparation, serving and sale on safe and nutritious meals.